christopherlim98/jwt-task/README.md

 # jwt-task
 Please run both the frontend SPA and backend API to test.

 To test, you can use the following credentials.
-Any other usernames will result in a 404 on the backend.
 ```
 <username>:<password>
 jrocket:jrocket